Economic equilibrium: Example: Nash equilibrium

 In terms of the equilibrium properties, we can see that P2 is satisfied: in a Nash equilibrium, neither firm has an incentive to deviate from the Nash equilibrium given the output of the other firm.
 P1 is satisfied since the payoff function ensures that the market price is consistent with the outputs supplied and that each firms profits equal revenue minus cost at this output.

 Is the equilibrium stable as required by P3?
 Cournot himself argued that it was stable using the stability concept implied by best response dynamics.
 The reaction function for each firm gives the output which maximizes profits (best response) in terms of output for a firm in terms of a given output of the other firm.
 In the standard Cournot model this is downward sloping: if the other firm produces a higher output, the best response involves producing less.
 Best response dynamics involves firms starting from some arbitrary position and then adjusting output to their best-response to the previous output of the other firm.
 So long as the reaction functions have a slope of less than -1, this will converge to the Nash equilibrium.
 However, this stability story is open to much criticism.
 As Dixon argues: "The crucial weakness is that, at each step, the firms behave myopically: they choose their output to maximize their current profits given the output of the other firm, but ignore the fact that the process specifies that the other firm will adjust its output...".
 There are other concepts of stability that have been put forward for the Nash equilibrium, evolutionary stability for example.

+Example: Subgame Perfect Equilibrium

+A more refined form of Nash equilibrium used in multi stage oligopoly settings is the Subgame Perfect Equilibrium or simply SPE.
+In two stage capacity and price competitions among firms, where the first step is choosing capacities and the second step is setting price levels, equilibria are often attained using pure strategies.
+These equilibria use pure strategies along the equilibrium path but are supported by mixed strategies off the equilibrium path.
+This distinction is important because it means that the equilibrium's stability depends on credible threats that are never actually observed in play.

+A key efficiency metric for such equilibria is the ratio of social surplus at equilibrium to the maximum (first best) social surplus.
+This ratio can approach zero in the worst-case equilibrium (Price of Anarchy = 0), it means decentralized oligopoly outcomes can be arbitrarily inefficient.
+But if the socially best equilibrium is selected, the worst-case inefficiency is bounded also known as Price of Stability.
+For two competing firms, this bound is tight at 2√2 − 2 ≈ 5/6, it means at least ~83% of optimal social surplus is preserved (Acemoglu, Bimpikis & Ozdaglar, 2006).
+Also timing of decisions is critical: a simultaneous capacity-price game never admits a pure strategy equilibrium, whereas a sequential game (capacity first, then price) always does.